mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 }
 ```

-Although often sufficient, relying only on the happens-before order established by `getAcquire` and `setRelase` can lead to
+Although often sufficient, relying only on the happens-before order established by `getAcquire` and `setRelease` can lead to
 surprising results, as in the [following example](https://github.com/mlangc/java-snippets/blob/refs/heads/blog-2025-05-volatile-vs-ask-rel/src/main/java/at/mlangc/concurrent/seqcst/vs/ackrel/ReleaseAcquireRace.java#L8):
 ```java
 class ReleaseAcquireRace {